 Just having one or two pieces of someone’s digital identity can have a cascading effect that leads to an even more complete digital identity that can be used to access more and more secure, valuable accounts.
 Your pet’s name?
 Right there on Instagram.
 Your mother’s maiden name?
 Available on Facebook.
 Your date of birth and email address?
 Pretty darn easy to track down.

-POV of the Modern Organization
+Issues for the Modern Organization

 Let’s put our business hats on.
 Operating in an increasingly digital world, many organizations must be able to verify the identities of their customers and users online.
 Bad actors don’t belong in the online ecosystems of financial institutions, the sharing economy, online gaming, mobility services, dating sites and elsewhere.
 Organizations have a business imperative to care about and verify the digital identities of their users.